top of page

 MASTERS STUDENT

-Annie is a second-year masters student in the School Psychology program at MSU.
+Annie is a third-year masters student in the School Psychology program at MSU.

 Research interests: Investigating the risk as well as the protective factors that impact student social, emotional, academic, and behavioral functioning; the impact of school climate and school safety on students' developmental growth.